tlowerison/authzen/examples/cart/README.md

 ## Setup

 ### Postgres
-This example uses postgres as its data storage backend, you'll need it installed prior to installing diesel in the next step.
+This example uses postgres as its data data source, you'll need it installed prior to installing diesel in the next step.

 ### Diesel
 Diesel is used as the database interface in this example.